clipo/top2percent/README.md

-# Publisher Bias in Widely-Used Scientist Rankings
+# Reproducibility Package: Publisher Bias in Widely-Used Scientist Rankings

-Complete package for our study documenting systematic publisher, book, and field bias in the "top 2% of scientists" rankings (Ioannidis et al., 2024).
+Complete reproducibility package for our study documenting systematic publisher, book, and field bias in the "top 2% of scientists" rankings (Ioannidis et al., 2024).

 ## Contents